 Unlike most bats that only produce one offspring, Eastern Red Bats have three pups in a litter.

 Eastern Red Bats have few predators.
-However, sometimes hawks, aggressive Blue Jays, and crows will attack them.
+However, sometimes hawks, aggressive Blue Jays, and crows attack them.
 This bat is also killed by flying into cars or wind turbines.
 Unfortunately, this species has the second-highest mortality rate from wind turbines.

 #6.
 Tricolored Bat